mmistakes/so-simple-theme/README.md

 $meta-font-family: $serif-font-family;
 ```

-See stylesheet documentation below for more information on overriding the theme's default variables.
+See [stylesheet documentation](#customizing-sass-scss) below for more information on overriding the theme's default variables.

 ### Pagination

-Break up the main listing of posts on the home page into smaller lists across multiple pages by [enabling pagination](http://jekyllrb.com/docs/pagination/).
+Break up the main listing of posts on the home page across multiple pages by [enabling pagination](http://jekyllrb.com/docs/pagination/).

 1. Include the [`jekyll-paginate`][jekyll-paginate] plugin in your `Gemfile`.